Sukhoi Su-17: Variants

+Multiple Su-17 variants were examined.

 Su-7IG (S-22I, "Fitter-B")

 Su-7BM variable geometry wing demonstrator.

 Su-17 (S-32, "Fitter-C")

-Initial production aircraft, with a dorsal spine similar to that of the Su-7U (carrying wiring and equipment).
-Powered by the same Lyulka AL-7F-1 engine as the Su-7.
-Manufactured between 1969 and 1973, with a total of 224 built.
+Fitter-C was the initial production version, with a dorsal spine similar to that of the Su-7U (carrying wiring and equipment).
+It was powered by the same Lyulka AL-7F-1 engine as the Su-7.
+It was manufactured between 1969 and 1973, with a total of 224 built.

 Su-17M (S-32M, "Fitter-C")

-New Lyulka AL-21F-3 engine, new navigation and attack computer.
-The Su-7BMK's SRD-5M ranging radar is retained.
+This version used the Lyulka AL-21F-3 engine, and an updated navigation and attack computer.
+The Su-7BMK's SRD-5M ranging radar was retained.
 Twin pitot tubes, angle of attack vane, single brake parachute.
-Variable-position intake centerbody providing maximum speed of Mach 2.1.
-This version first flew on 28 December 1971 with V. S. Soloviev at the controls.
-The export version was designated Su-20, and first flew on 15 December 1972 with A. N. Isakov at the controls.
+The variable-position intake centerbody provided maximum speed of Mach 2.1.
+This version was first flown on 28 December 1971 by V. S. Soloviev.
+The export version was designated Su-20, and was first flown on 15 December 1972 by A. N. Isakov.
 The Su-17M was manufactured between 1972 and 1975, and entered service in 1973.
 The Su-20 was exported to Egypt, Poland, and Syria.

-The Su-17M was fitted with a modified fuselage and wing-sweep mechanism (which omitted the driveshafts).
-The fuel system consisted of a central tank, three interconnected, pressurized follower tanks feeding the central tank, and two additional follower tanks in the non-moving parts of the wing.
-The Su-17M was also fitted with the new SPO-10 Sirena-ZM radar warning receiver and the ARK-15 Tobol radio compass.
+The Su-17M was fitted with a modified fuselage and wing-sweep mechanism (without driveshafts).
+The fuel system consisted of a central tank, three interconnected, pressurized follower tanks feeding the central tank, and two additional follower tanks in the fixed part of the wing.
+The Su-17M was fitted with the SPO-10 Sirena-ZM radar warning receiver and the ARK-15 Tobol radio compass.